pallets/click/docs/options.rst

     def hello():
         click.echo('Hello World!')

-The `expose_value` parameter prevents the now pretty pointless ``version`` parameter to be passed to the callback.
+The `expose_value` parameter prevents the pretty pointless ``version`` parameter from being passed to the callback.
 If that was not specified, a boolean would be passed to the `hello` script.
 The `resilient_parsing` flag is set on the context if click wants to parse the command line without and destructive behavior that would change the execution flow.
 In